Adorable0000/test_opengl/README.md

 	- Add axis
 	- Add grid
 - Add the ability to put two graphs in one plot
-- Add the ability to have more than one plotter
 - Add wheel and mouse press events